CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

  - Monitor/Visualize with Grafana & Kibana Dashboards

-## Task 1: Create a Postgres Hyperscale Server group and connect to the Azure Arc enabled PostgreSQL Hyperscale server group.
+## Task 1: Create a Postgres Hyperscale Server group and connect to the Azure Arc-enabled PostgreSQL Hyperscale server group.

 Contoso is happy with the current performance of PostgreSQL Hyperscale but they also anticipate that when they go in production, the database will grow significantly and there will be more users querying the database.
 Therefore they want to leverage the unique capability of PostgreSQL Hyperscale to scale out with additional worker nodes.
 They also like the fact that they will be able to add nodes and redistribute the data across the worker nodes as an online operation.